The number one thing most people miss on the keto diet? Pizza.

 If you can’t find cauliflower florets that are already riced, the best method is to use a food processor.
-Purchase a one head of cauliflower at the store, then chop into small- to medium-sized florets.
+Purchase one head of cauliflower at the store, then chop into small- to medium-sized florets.
 Transfer cauliflower to the food processor, and pulse until it comes out in small bits.

-Extract as Much Moisture Out of the Cauliflower as Possible
+Extract as Much Moisture as Possible

-Cauliflower contains a lot of water, so it’s best to extract as much as possible before molding it into pizza dough.
-To do this, microwave your cauliflower, then use a dish towel, cheesecloth or other cloth to wrap up the cooked cauliflower and squeeze as hard as possible.
+Cauliflower contains a lot of water, so it’s best to extract as much moisture as possible before molding it into pizza dough.
+To do this, microwave your cauliflower, then use a dish towel, cheesecloth, or other cloth to wrap up the cooked cauliflower and squeeze as hard as possible.
 It’s best to do this over a large bowl, as water will drip out the bottom of the cloth.

 Use Parchment Paper

-The Benefits of Cooking with Cauliflower
+Benefits of Cooking With Cauliflower

 1. Abundant in Vitamins and Minerals

 Cauliflower is an excellent source of vitamins C and K. The human body isn’t capable of producing vitamin C itself, so it’s important to eat foods that are loaded with this immune-boosting vitamin.
 A single-cup serving of cauliflower contains over 73% of the daily recommended value of vitamin C*.